ArithaBandara/linux-file-share/README.md

-File Sharing Application
+# Waiter the File Sharing Application

 This is a simple JavaFX application that enables file sharing over the same network using socket connections.
 I created this project out of boredom, and it's designed to run on Linux systems.

-Features
+## Features
 - Share files within the same network.
 - Lightweight and easy to use.
 - Built with JavaFX for a simple graphical interface.
 - Includes a jlink-generated runtime for direct execution on Linux.

 Prerequisites